rougier/from-python-to-numpy/book/anatomy.rst

    >>> print(offset_stop) # bytes
    -16

-Converting to index is straightforward using the `itemsize`.
+Converting these offsets into indices is straightforward using the `itemsize` and taking into account that the `offset_stop` is negative (end-bound of `Z2` is logically smaller than end-bound of `Z1` array).
+We thus need to add the items size of Z1 to get the right end index.

 .. code-block::